-The City's Comprehensive Surface Water Management Plan, last updated in 2015, contains policies and goals for the surface water utility on a broad range of topics, through the end of the planning period in 2021.
+The City's Comprehensive Surface Water Management Plan, last updated in 2015, contains policies and goals for the surface water utility on a broader range of topics.
 The full plan can be found on the City's website at: http://mukilteowa.gov/departments/public-works/surface-water/programs-and-planning.